VersusCenter

 2

-Battlefield features integrated helicopters, tanks, and jets; Call of Duty has no vehicle gameplay.
+Battlefield features integrated helicopters, tanks, and jets as core gameplay; Call of Duty rarely includes vehicles in traditional multiplayer.

 Environmental Destruction